Cyprus Mulls New Covid Measures As Per Capita Rate Tops World - UrduPoint

 Last week, Health Minister Michalis Hadjipantelas told reporters that Omicron was now the dominant strain in the community, accounting for 80 percent of cases.

-The Republic of Cyprus has officially registered 177,721 coronavirus cases and 641 deaths since the start of the pandemic in 2020, including two fatalities on Monday.
+The Republic of Cyprus has officially registered 183,178 coronavirus cases and 646 deaths since the start of the pandemic in 2020, including five fatalities announced on Tuesday.

 Mask-wearing is mandatory for everyone aged six and over in public areas, both outdoor and indoor.